Hey guys! Here is my next read.

 Get predicted data:

-We have different timeframes predictions, let’s see few of it.
+We have different timeframes predictions, let’s see a few of them:

 RED - Real trend line movement